a-ture/MeArm-Robot/README.md

 This project showcases the integration of the MeArm robotic arm with ROS (Robot Operating System) using an Arduino as the intermediary controller.
 It demonstrates how to control the MeArm robot's servo motors through ROS topics and services, allowing for precise and flexible manipulation tasks.

+The project was developed for the course of Robot Programming (2023/2024) in University of Salerno, final paper and presentation can be found in
+ (`MeArm/doc`)
 ## Project Overview

 The goal of this project is to leverage the capabilities of ROS for high-level control while using Arduino for low-level hardware interfacing.
 This approach enables a modular and scalable system that can be extended for various robotic applications.